 As discussed before, an entity type has a key attribute which uniquely identifies each entity in the entity set.
 But there exists some entity type for which key attribute can’t be defined.
 These are called Weak Entity type.

-For example, A company may store the information of dependants (Parents, Children, Spouse) of an Employee.
+For example, A company may store the information of dependents (Parents, Children, Spouse) of an Employee.
 But the dependents don’t have existence without the employee.
-So Dependent will be weak entity type and Employee will be Identifying Entity type for Dependant.
+So Dependent will be weak entity type and Employee will be Identifying Entity type for Dependent.

 A weak entity type is represented by a double rectangle.
 The participation of weak entity type is always total.
 The relationship between weak entity type and its identifying strong entity type is called identifying relationship and it is represented by double diamond.